Pustelto/personal_web/src/blog/error-handling-strategies/index.md

 ---
-title: 'How to handle the errors'
+title: '4+1 ways how to handle errors in your code'
 twitter: ''
-tags: ['Front-end', 'JS', 'Software engineering']
+tags: ['JS', 'Software engineering']
 excerpt: ''
 date: 2025-03-23
 published: true
 ---

 We've all seen it—code that happily assumes everything will go perfectly.
 Developers love the "happy path" and often neglect what happens when things go wrong.
-But reality isn’t so kind.
+But reality isn't so kind.
 Servers crash, APIs fail, us developers do mistake, and users do unexpected things.

+In this article, I will walk you through several ways how to handle errors in your code.

 [[toc]]